DeadSwitch404/DeadSwitch404/README.md

 Projects reflect the DeadSwitch doctrine: efficient, hardened, and stripped of excess.

-- **Ansible Vault Roles** – Infrastructure-as-code with an operational edge.
+- **Ansible Roles** – Infrastructure-as-code with an operational edge.
 - **Security Automation Scripts** – Code that acts before threats make a sound.
 - **OpSec Tools** – Shield your presence.
 Leave no metadata behind.